opnsense/tools/README.md

     # make rename-<set>[,<another_set>] VERSION=<new_name>

-The available targets are: base and kernel.
+The available targets are: base, kernel and package.

 Last but not least, in case build variables needs to be inspected, they can be printed selectively using: